-- Always secure items in the trailer to prevent load shift while driving. - Avoid abrupt starts, acceleration or stops. - Avoid sharp turns or lane changes. - Always drive your vehicle at a moderate speed. - When backing up, hold the bottom of the steering wheel with one hand.
+- Always secure items in the trailer to prevent load shift while driving. - Lock the trailer hitch coupler with a pin or lock to prevent the coupler from inadvertently becoming unlatched. - Avoid abrupt starts, acceleration or stops. - Avoid sharp turns or lane changes.

+- Always drive your vehicle at a moderate speed. - When backing up, hold the bottom of the steering wheel with one hand.
 Move your hand in the direction in which you want the trailer to go.
 Make small corrections and back up slowly.
-If possible, have someone guide you when you are backing up. - Always block the wheels on both vehicle and trailer when parking.
-Parking on a slope is not recommended; however, if you must do so, first block the wheels and apply the parking brake, and then move the transmission shift selector lever into the P (Park) position.
+If possible, have someone guide you when you are backing up.

+Always block the wheels on both vehicle and trailer when parking.
+Parking on a slope is not recommended; however, if you must do so:

 If you move the shift selector lever to the P (Park) position before blocking the wheels and applying the parking brake, transmission damage could occur.